 Ph.D., University of Connecticut School of Family Studies

-The second edition of Joshua Miller’s co-authored book, Racism in the United States: Implications for Social Work Practice was published in February 2017.
-He is currently working with three colleagues on the 3rd edition.
+The third edition of Joshua Miller’s co-authored book, Racism in the United States: Implications for Social Work Practice was published in 2022.
 He also will be working on a book Psychosocial Responses to sociopolitical targeting, oppression and violence, which he hopes to complete in 2022.
 He is the author of Psychosocial capacity building in response to disasters.

 In addition to his academic work, Miller has responded to, consulted to and written about many disasters including 9/11, Hurricane Katrina, the Aurora shootings, the Asian tsunami, the Haitian earthquake, armed conflict in Northern Uganda, the Sichuan Province earthquake in China, flooding in Calgary, the Boston Marathon bombing and the elementary school tragedy in Newtown, Conn.
 He volunteers for a team that offers crisis intervention responses to firefighters, police officers and emergency medical technicians after tragedies; is a clinician with the Crisis Care Network; and partners with local NGOs when responding to major disasters internationally.